cavalab/srbench/README.md

 *Note: you are on the Competition2022 branch.
 View the [main SRBench page](https://github.com/cavalab/srbench)*

-# SRBench 2022 Competition
+# SRBench 2022 Competition Guidelines

-# Guidelines
+To participate, the steps are relatively straightforward.
+Participants fork this repo, add a method in the submission folder (see [submission/feat-example](https://github.com/cavalab/srbench/blob/Competition2022/submission/feat-example/)), and submit it as a [pull request](https://github.com/cavalab/srbench/compare) to the [Competition 2022 branch](https://github.com/cavalab/srbench/tree/Competition2022).
+Once submitted, the continuous integration process will give feedback if there are any problems with the submission.
+Participants can then update their PR as necessary to have it pass the tests.

+Once everything is working, participants can basically sit tight: the competition organizers will then set about testing the methods on a variey of datasets.

+## Instructions

-1. Fork this repository
+1. Fork this repository and clone it.

 2. Make a folder in the `submission/` named after your method.
 You can start with a template by copying the `submission/example` folder, renaming and editing it.